 - Soldier’s Tale, a winner of the July Cup over 6f/1200m is a C:T on that SNP.

-- Sebring, a winner of the Golden Slippers Stakes over 6f/1200m is a C:T on that SNP
+- Sebring, a winner of the Golden Slipper Stakes over 6f/1200m is a C:T on that SNP

 - New Approach, a winner of the English Derby over 12f (2400m) is a C:T on that SNP

-A more recent study by Petersen, et al found that gene sequencing and histological analysis of gluteal muscle biopsies showed a promoter variant and intronic SNP of MSTN were each significantly associated with higher Type 2B and lower Type 1 muscle fiber proportions in the Quarter Horse, demonstrating a functional consequence of selection of the area including and surrounding myostatin.
+A more recent study by Petersen, et al found that gene sequencing and histological analysis of gluteal muscle biopsies showed a promoter variant (SINE insertion) and the intronic SNP (at 66,493,737) of MSTN were each significantly associated with higher Type 2B and lower Type 1 muscle fiber proportions in the Quarter Horse, demonstrating a functional consequence of selection of the area including and surrounding myostatin.
+In a further paper Petersen suggested that the SINE insertion, rather than the intron 1 SNP, is driving the observed muscle fiber type characteristics and is the variant targeted by selection for short-distance racing.